 Volunteer in Jordan

-People in Jordan
+What to Eat in Jordan

-Jordanians are some the most hospitable people that I’ve encountered.
+Jordanians are some of the most hospitable people that I’ve encountered.
 They will take anyone in and ensure that all their needs are met.
 This kindness is extended to neighbors, backpackers, and anyone else.

 Jordanian culture is built upon hospitality.
 Because the people live in such a harsh environment, it’s imperative that they take care of each other.
 A Bedouin never knows when he’ll be caught in a bad situation – either for lack of subsistence or shelter – so they must often turn to their neighbor.
 They’ll ask for aid and, in return, they’ll give assistance when it’s called upon.